Disorganise/Pi4Nextcloud/README.md

 ### 3) Boot and config
 Boot the Pi.
 Since Ubuntu enabled SSH by default, we can connect remotely already.
-Run 'sudo apt update && sudo apt upgrade -y' to update for the latest patches
+Run `sudo apt update && sudo apt upgrade -y` to update for the latest patches

-My update said something about updating the kernel, so a reboot is required 'sudo reboot now'
+My update said something about updating the kernel, so a reboot is required `sudo reboot now`
 This first reboot took forever for me - several minutes.

 ### 4) Install docker, portainer and Nextcloud AIO